arengu/arengu.github.io/docs/product/flows/actions.md

 #### Verify email

 It performs several checks against the provided email address in function of the rules that you have selected.
-The available rules are, for example, exclusion of disposable emails or addresses associated to free providers.
+The available rules are, for example, exclusion of disposable emails or addresses associated with free providers.

 ### Flow